DNSPod/dnspod-int-api-docs/source/records.rst

     * 10 Empty result.

 Attention：
-    * If there are more than 500 records,only the first 500 will be responsed.You may need to set "offset" and "length" to get all the records with requests.
+    * If there are more than 500 records,only the first 500 will be responded.You may need to set "offset" and "length" to get all the records with requests.

 Example::